Radon transformation on reductive symmetric spaces: support theorems: Support theorem for the horospherical transform

 By what we proved above, this expression equals

-For the last equality we have used that the measures $dm$ and $da$ are left-invariant, that $A_{P_{0}}$ and $M_{P_{0}}$ commute, and that $N_{P_{0}}$ is normal in $P_{0}$ and stabilizes $\xi_{P_{0}}$.
-We finally observe that the last obtained integral equals (\ref{Ft eq Ft phi=int_M int_A Ft_A(Rt phi)}). \end{proof}
+Here we subsequently used that $N_{P}$ stabilizes $\xi_{P_{0}}$ and is normalized by $M_{P_{0}}\cap K$, the invariance of the measure of $A_{\g[q]}$, and the invariance of the measure of $M_{P_{0}}\cap K$.
+We finally observe that the last integral equals the right-hand side of (\ref{FT eq int_X phi j(P:zeta:-lambda)}). \end{proof}